matloff/fasteR/README.md

 should not be typed.)

 This is a Markdown file.
-You can read it right there on GitHub, which has its own Markdown renderer, or on your own machine in Chrome using the Markdown Reader extension (be sure to enable Allow Access to File URLs).
+You can read it right there on GitHub, which has its own Markdown renderer.
+Or you can download it to your own machine in Chrome and use the Markdown Reader extension to view it (be sure to enable Allow Access to File URLs).

 Good luck!
 And if you have any questions, feel free to e-mail me, at matloff@cs.ucdavis.edu